JonnyPugh/WordpostBot/README.md

-### WordpostBot: Facebook post bot
+# WordpostBot: Facebook post bot

-### Functionality:
+## Functionality:
-  Make posts to a Facebook page containing a word and the definition of that word
+  Make posts to a Facebook page containing a word and the definition of that word.

-### Setup:
+## Setup:
-  These instructions are written for a linux environment because that is the environment in which it was developed and is used.
+  These instructions are written for a linux environment because that is the environment in which WordpostBot was developed and is used.
 It is assumed that Python 2, virtualenv, pip, and MySQL are already installed.

-  After pulling this repository, set up a virtualenv environment for this project and install the packages that are specified in requirements.txt in that environment.
+  After pulling this repository, set up a virtualenv environment for this project and install the packages that are specified in requirements.txt in that environment:
 ```bash
 $ virtualenv venv
 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```
-  Next, create the database in MySQL that you want to use to store the Posts and then run tbl_create.sql on this database to create the Posts table within that database.
+  Next, create the database that you want to use to store the Posts in MySQL and then run tbl_create.sql on this database to create the Posts table within that database:
 ```bash
 $ # After creating the database (WordpostBot uses a UTF-8 database)
 $ mysql <database> -u <username> -p < tbl_create.sql
 ```
   Then, create a file in the Project directory called config.py with definitions of some data.
-Here is an example config file (the names of the variables and key mappings inside the dictionaries must match these to work with the make_post.py script):
+Here is an example config file to fill out (**the names of the variables and key mappings inside the dictionaries must match these to work with the make_post.py script**):
 ```python
 # Do NOT commit this file to github
 # This file contains your wordnik api key, the private